MissionMarsFourthHorizon/operation-remote-resupply/Module 5 (Draft)/Operation Remote Resupply, Part 5.md

 <a name="Summary"></a>
 ## Summary ##

-With Xamarin Workbooks you have a powerful documentation tool to provide rich, interactive documentation to colleagues and peers without the need for a creating projects, or even installing a development IDE.
-Combining the UI Inspector, XAML Previewer for Xamarin.Forms, and the Xamarin Profiler rounds out this toolkit to make sure you have everything you need, as a mobile app developer, to create polished, performant, scalable, and useful mobile apps with the Xamarin platform.

-That's it for Part 5 of Operation Remote Resupply.
-In Part 6, you will be bringing it all together by building on the Mobile Center concepts from Part 3 to integrate testing into your app lifecycle, as well as leveraging the power of Xamarin UI Tests and Xamarin Test Cloud to create and execute automated testing scenarios that validate the functionality your mobile app.
+Xamarin Workbooks, the Xamarin Forms Previewer, and the Xamarin Profiler are powerful tools in the hands of developers building Xamarin Forms apps.
+In the next and final lab, you will supplement what you have learned so far by learning about some of the options for testing Xamarin Forms apps — specifically, Xamarin UI Tests and the Xamarin Test Cloud.